• Any Words

 PERI Research Associate and Assistant Professor of Economics

-Most recently Lenore was Senior Economist and Policy Counsel at the Roosevelt Institute, and a Lecturer in Economics at Smith College.
-She was previously Vice President for Advocacy at Demos and a Lecturer in Economics at New York University.
-In the first stage of her career she was Campaign Director at MoveOn, a lead organizer with the labor union CSEA-AFSCME, and National Director of United Students Against Sweatshops.
+Prior to joining UMass, Palladino was senior economist and policy counsel at the Roosevelt Institute and a lecturer in economics at Smith College.
+She was previously vice president for advocacy at Demos and a lecturer in economics at New York University.
+Earlier in her career, she was campaign director at MoveOn, a lead organizer with the labor union CSEA-AFSCME, and national director of United Students Against Sweatshops.

 Download Lenore Palladino CV